Powerful programs to educate and entertain

 The California Environmental Legacy Project is a new kind of educational media project.
 Through an integrated set of programs and media resources, it builds public understanding about the deep and inextricable connections we have with the natural world, shaping the very attitudes, behaviors and public policies that will guide our nation toward a sustainable future.

-We will take audiences on an unforgettable journey of discovery and inquiry into California’s past, present and possible future environments using five interwoven media programs:
+Legacy Project media takes audiences on an unforgettable journey of discovery and inquiry into California’s past, present and possible future environments using five interwoven media programs:

 - A K-12 Education Program is currently being developed to provide professional development and new digital media resources for learning.
 With the goal of improving teacher knowledge and capacity to deliver effective learning opportunities to students, the K-12 Education Program will change the way teachers use media in the classroom.